alex-barylski/LegacyMVC/README.md

 to allow programmer flexibility.
 This was to be enforced by what I called a Consumer Provider Best Practice - not to be confused with
 Producer Consumer Pattern.
 You see this pattern all the time with components like databases, caching, session management, etc.

-Basically when working with a consumer and provider instance, the two functions are distinctly separated and abstracted away accordingly.
-The provider would implement a bulk of the "work" and the container (ie: consumer) only provided an interface to the client developer.
-While technically, this is dependency injection, I referred to it by a new name to re-enforce the idea that consumers were essentially dynamic delegates or proxies to the underlying provider class.
+Basically when working with a consumer and provider instance, the two functions are distinctly separated and abstracted accordingly.
+The provider would implement a bulk of the "work" and the consumer (ie: container) only provided an interface to the client developer.
+While technically this is dependency injection, I referred to it by a new name to re-enforce the idea that consumers were essentially dynamic delegates or proxies to the underlying provider class.

+A controller architecture can range from a trivial single method implementation to full scale, enterprise ready, controller orchestration.
+I believe
+LegacyMVC is somewhere in between as I tried to achieve some flexibility, balanced with ease of use.

+I needed intercepting filters as a way of globally sniffing and snuffing web requests and responses.
+I also knew I needed to perform both HTTP redirect and controller action forwarding, with the latter being forced through a filtering cycle as well.
+Lastly, I needed the ability to swap out the "router" component to accommodate any URI schema imaginable.

+As a inverse requirement, I was certain I would not want the dispatcher calling anything but object methods, so closures, global functions and static methods were of no interest to me.
+It saved me from having to extract the dispatcher into it's own component.
+In hindsight, I would refactor the dispatcher into it's own component, as I believe it would have resulted in a cleaner implementation when it came to handling RESTful requests, CLI invocation, etc.

 ## Components

-Implementing the controller coordination for MVC, as it turns out, is quite a simple task.
-Conceptually a controller only need be invoked and basically hand off control to a model and/or view and return the result back to the user agent.

 1. Front Controller
  1.1.
 Controller Router